Why hunt the “Endangered” wood bison?

 - Maintain the population within a range of 400-600 animals and adjust accordingly for community and vehicle conflicts, as well as disease risk issues.

-- Continue an annual hunt over much of the winter as a mechanism to control the size of the herd, reduce human/bison conflict and to provide opportunity for Aboriginal
+- Continue an annual hunt over much of the winter as a mechanism to control the size of the herd, reduce human/bison conflict and to provide opportunity for Aboriginal and non-Aboriginal hunters

 - Continue to monitor the herd for range distribution to the east – limit disease risk with bison from in and around Wood Buffalo National Park.
 Ensure bison distribution